 I’m sure that by now we’ve struck off ‘to make us feel good’.

-Being uplifted, having our spiritual batteries re-charged, and good feelings - might be some of the results of an hour in church on a Sunday, or of time spent 'alone with God' in our private devotions.
+Being uplifted, having our spiritual batteries re-charged, and good feelings - these might be some of the results of an hour in church on a Sunday, or of time spent 'alone with God' in our private devotions.
 But the words of our Lord, and of Amos, Micah and John the Evangelist, all point to transformation in our day-to-day lives as the main point of worship.

 This could be seen as both the purpose of entering into worship, and the end result.